lcgcastro96/nd0821-c3-starter-code/starter/model_card_template.md

 _Please include the metrics used and your model's performance on those metrics._

 ## Ethical Considerations
-Model may be biased based on the data it used, especially regarding gender, race and location.
+Model may be biased based on the data it used, especially regarding gender, race and workclass.

 ## Caveats and Recommendations
 Better feature engineering may improve results.